MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate_dma_buffer_with_notification.md

 Retrieves the allocated buffer size, in bytes.
 This parameter points to a caller-allocated SIZE_T variable into which the routine writes the size of the allocated buffer.

+#### - streamID [out]

+Retrieves the stream identifier.
+This parameter points to a caller-allocated UCHAR variable into which the routine writes the stream identifier that the routine assigns to the stream.

-#### - notificationCount [in]
+#### - fifoSize [out]

-Specifies the number of notifications that are needed, based on DMA progression through the audio buffer.
-Currently, a value of 1 or 2 is supported.
-When the value is 1, any registered notification events are signaled each time the cyclic audio buffer is completed and DMA wraps back to the beginning.
-When the value is 2, any registered notification events are notified as DMA passes the midpoint of the audio buffer as well as at the end (or the wraparound point).
+Retrieves the DMA engine's FIFO size, in bytes.
+This parameter points to a caller-allocated ULONG variable into which the routine writes the FIFO size.

 ## -returns